-Each parent has the right to ask the student teachers: “What have you
+Each parent has the right to ask the teacher: “What have you

 done with my child, for my child?
 Show me the trace of your influence